7.3 Bounding Volume Hierarchies

 If the primitives all have large overlapping bounding boxes, this splitting method may fail to separate the primitives into two groups.
 In that case, execution falls through to the SplitMethod::EqualCounts approach to try again.

 This scheme is also easily implemented with a standard library call, std::nth_element().
-It takes a start, middle, and ending pointer as well as a comparison function.
-It orders the array so that the element at the middle pointer is the one that would be there if the array was fully sorted, and such that all of the elements before the middle one compare to less than the middle element and all of the elements after it compare to greater than it.
-This ordering can be done in time, with the number of elements, which is more efficient than the of completely sorting the array.
+It takes a start, middle, and ending iterator as well as a comparison function.
+It orders the array so that the element at the middle iterator is the one that would be there if the array was fully sorted, and such that all the elements before the middle one compare to less than the middle element and all the elements after it compare to greater than it.
+This ordering can be done in time, with the number of elements, which is more efficient than the cost of completely sorting the array.

-The two primitive partitioning approaches above can work well for some distributions of primitives, but they often choose partitions that perform poorly in practice, leading to more nodes of the tree being visited by rays and hence unnecessarily inefficient ray–primitive intersection computations at rendering time.
-Most of the best current algorithms for building acceleration structures for ray-tracing are based on the “surface area heuristic” (SAH), which provides a well-grounded cost model for answering questions like “which of a number of partitions of primitives will lead to a better BVH for ray–primitive intersection tests?,” or “which of a number of possible positions to split space in a spatial subdivision scheme will lead to a better acceleration structure?”
+The two primitive partitioning approaches described so far can work well for some distributions of primitives, but they often choose partitions that perform poorly in practice, leading to more nodes of the tree being visited by rays and hence unnecessarily inefficient ray–primitive intersection computations at rendering time.
+Most of the best current algorithms for building acceleration structures for ray tracing are based on the “surface area heuristic” (SAH), which provides a well-grounded cost model for answering questions like “which of a number of partitions of primitives will lead to a better BVH for ray–primitive intersection tests?” or “which of a number of possible positions to split space in a spatial subdivision scheme will lead to a better acceleration structure?”

 The SAH model estimates the computational expense of performing ray intersection tests, including the time spent traversing nodes of the tree and the time spent on ray–primitive intersection tests for a particular partitioning of primitives.
 Algorithms for building acceleration structures can then follow the goal of minimizing total cost.
 Typically, a greedy algorithm is used that minimizes the cost for each single node of the hierarchy being built individually.